 Page 11

-“What do you think about weekly visits and following through with an exercise program at the center?”
-I asked.
-Rod had ordered a pizza and as we were quietly enjoying it while Rhonda slept.
+"What do you think about weekly visits to follow through with an exercise program at the Ceerebral Palsy Center?"
+I asked Rod who had ordered a pizza.
+We were quietly enjoying this treat while Rhonda slept.
+The far out ranch house and equally isolated Lexington didn’t allow for this pleasure and we availed ourselves of a new opportunity to order out.

 So began the trips back and forth to the center.
 I kept Rhonda with me at all times and never left her to the care of the therapists.
 My excuse was that I wanted to learn to do her therapy myself.
 During visits it was only natural that acquaintances were made with other mothers who were there with their children.

-Saturday mornings were the days I spent grocery shopping.
-Coming down one of the isles of the store was a woman I had not been seeing at the center recently.
+It was Saturday morning.
+That was the day I spent grocery shopping because Rod could be home with Rhonda.
+I came down one of the isles of the store and met a woman I knew from the therapy sessions.
 She called my name and obviously wanted to talk with me, so I stopped to visit with her.

 “Karen!
 Haven't seen you at the center?
 How are you?
 How's your boy?”
 I questioned her.